-- Housing Authority of the County of Monterey (HACM): HACM administers the Housing Choice Voucher program that covers also the City of Salinas.
+Housing Authority of the County of Monterey (HACM): HACM administers the Housing Choice Voucher program that covers also the City of Salinas.
 In addition, HACM actively pursues affordable housing development.
-In 2022, HACM completed construction of the 80-unit Parkside Manor Phase I project and had its grand opening January 2023. - Mid-Peninsula Housing: Mid-Pen is also an active nonprofit affordable housing developers in the Monterey Bay area.
+In 2022, HACM completed construction of the 80-unit Parkside Manor Phase I project and had its grand opening January 2023.
+HAMC is also partnering with the City on a proposed affordable housing development located at Division Street.

+• Mid-Peninsula Housing: Mid-Pen is also an active nonprofit affordable housing developers in the Monterey Bay area.
 The City worked with MidPen in the construction of a 90-unit affordable SRO project in the Chinatown neighborhood.
 The Moon Gate Plaza, a permanent supportive housing project, was completed in September of 2020.
 Mid-Pen continues its partnership with the City and is certified as a Community Housing Development Organization (CHDO) by the City of Salinas.